Lanterns on Blue Waters: Music

+Tōru Takemitsu composed the film's score.
+Kyōko Koizumi, author of Tōru Takemitsu's Seigenki (Time within Memory): An Anti-Experimental, Tonal Film Score, stated that fans "loved" this theme.
+Takemitsu's friend Shuntaro Tanikawa said that the best musical score Takemitsu ever made was the one for this film, though Takemitsu disliked his friend's statement.

 Release

 The film was aired in Hawaii on Nippon Golden Network (NGN).
 The English subtitles were done by James Araki, the chairperson of the University of Hawaii at Manoa East Asian Language and Literature Department.

 Reception

 In 1983, the Ministry of Education, Science, Sports and Culture ranked Lanterns on Blue Waters as the best television drama.